 What is the easiest citizenship by ancestry?

-Italian citizenship by descent is often considered one of the easiest options for obtaining citizenship through ancestry as there are generally no generational limitations.
-EU countries like Ireland also have easy Irish citizenship by ancestry formalities.
-Irish citizens can transfer Irish citizenship until the third generation.
+Italian citizenship by descent is often considered one of the easiest options for obtaining citizenship through ancestry, as there are generally no generational limitations.
+Alternatively, you can get Portuguese citizenship by descent if you have a qualifying ancestor, such as a parent or grandparent.

 How many generations back can you claim citizenship?